Whilst I alone did call upon thy aid,

 Since what he owes thee, thou thyself dost pay.

-Sonnet 79 in modern English
+Read Sonnet 79 in Easy, Modern English:

-Watch Sir Patrick Stewart read Shakespeare’s sonnet 79
+Listen to Sir Patrick Stewart read Shakespeare’s sonnet 79

 WHilſt I alone did call vpon thy ayde,